 Failure to keep on top of a zone is likely to result in recall, and may also invite disciplinary action.

 Translation: If you want to call the shots over something, then offer to own it.
 There is no invisible fairy that goes around turning your ideas into reality.
-Everyone must volunteer to assume their fair share of responsibility.
-Laziness will most certainly land you in the shit.
+Everyone is expected to volunteer for their fair share of responsibility.

 ZAs are obliged to individually report their activity to the collective.
 Members should monitor levels of participation, and everyone must assume responsibility for safeguarding the common good.

 Translation: We’re each accountable to one another.
 There’s nowhere to hide.
-If someone isn’t pulling their weight, or is demonstrating undue care, then any one of us might come along and kick their ass.
+If someone isn’t pulling their weight, or is demonstrating undue care, then any one of us has the power to kick their ass.
 If something is jeopardising the common good, then we’ve each individually got an obligation to address that, no matter how small it may be… up to and including picking up litter!

 The statute consists of the cooperative’s purpose, plus the outcome of each subsequent consensus process (where applicable).
 The statute is dynamic, and is based upon collective recollection.
 Aside from the mission statement it must not be compiled into a written legislature.
 This is mandated in order to maintain a pragmatic, flexible, and contemporary outlook, so that the cooperative is capable of adapting to ever changing circumstances.

-Translation: Other than the mission statement, we deliberately don’t write stuff down in a big rule book, because if no one can remember a rule, then it probably wasn’t worth having in the first place.
+Translation: Other than the mission statement, we deliberately don’t write stuff down in a big book, because if no one can remember what was agreed, then it probably wasn’t worth having in the first place.
 Circumstances change over time, and any precedent that hasn’t been enacted in a while is likely best forgotten about.

 This is a statement of the cooperative’s founding purpose.
 The mission is set in stone, and cannot be amended.
 Newbies should familiarise themselves with the cooperative’s mission statement.
 Members may act in accordance with the mission.